166 result(s)

 Metrics:

-See at: ISTI Repository Open Access | Journal of Ambient Intelligence and Humanized Computing Restricted | link.springer.com Restricted | CNR ExploRA
+See at: CNR IRIS Open Access | link.springer.com Open Access | ISTI Repository Open Access | Journal of Ambient Intelligence and Humanized Computing Restricted | CNR IRIS Restricted | CNR IRIS Restricted

-2016 Contribution to journal Open Access OPEN
+2016 Journal article Open Access OPEN

 Guest editors' introduction to the EcmlPkdd 2016 journal track special issue of Machine Learning

-Gartner T., Nanni M., Passerini A., Robardet C.
+Gartner T, Nanni M, Passerini A, Robardet C

 DOI: 10.1007/s10618-016-0476-8